adwise/dependency-track-gh-action/README.md

 Possible Values are one of CRITICAL, HIGH, MEDIUM, LOW.
 Example: If `MEDIUM` then all vulnerabilities from MEDIUM and above fail check/task.
 If omitted, it will not fail check on any vulnerabilities found.
 PR will still show all vulnerabilities.

+## Permissions
+This action requires an API key with the following permissions in Dependency-Track:
+- BOM_UPLOAD
+- PROJECT_CREATION_UPLOAD
+- VIEW_VULNERABILITY
+- VIEW_PORTFOLIO

 ## Example usage for on pull request

 ```yaml